kellan/kellan.github.io/_posts/how-to-plan.md

 Finally

-* Bottoms up processes fall victim to anchoring.
-In a bottoms up process you ask people to spend time and energy advocating for what they think the right thing to do is, and what resources they need to do it.
+* Bottom up processes fall victim to anchoring.
+In a bottom up process you ask people to spend time and energy advocating for what they think the right thing to do is, and what resources they need to do it.
 They naturally emotionally invest in that outcome.
 This now becomes the floor for their expectations.

 ### 2. Planning isn't the time to introduce anything new